-Ireland imposes withholding tax on payments of distributions and dividends by Irish-resident companies at a rate of 25%, and on payments of interest, patent royalties and certain annual payments at a rate of 20%.
-However, there are broad exemptions from these withholding requirements such that withholding will generally not arise on payments made to persons resident in another EU member state or in a jurisdiction with which Ireland has agreed a double tax treaty.
+Ireland imposes withholding tax on payments of distributions and dividends by Irish-resident companies at a rate of 25% and payments of interest, patent royalties and certain annual payments at 20%.
+However, there are broad exemptions from these withholding requirements.
+As a result, withholding tax will generally not arise on payments made to persons resident in another EU member state or in a jurisdiction with which Ireland has agreed on a double tax treaty.